Henry Foster (scientist): Career

 In 1824 and 1825 he was part of Parry's third voyage for the discovery of a Northwest Passage, as third Lieutenant of and assistant surveyor.
 The Winter of 1824-1825 was spent in Port Bowen, on the east side of Prince Regent Inlet.
 They set up an observatory, and Foster used a Dollond Transit instrument to determine their longitude using the method of moon-culminating stars.
 He published a comparison of this method with lunar distances and occultations of stars by the moon.
 During the expedition he continued his pendulum experiments, and also made many observations on the Earth's magnetic field.
 The results were published in 1826 as a complete issue of the Philosophical Transactions.
 For this work he was awarded the Royal Society's Copley Medal in 1827.
 On the day the medal was delivered, Foster was promoted to Commander, and the assignment to his next command, in the South Altlantic, was confirmed.

 In 1826 Captain Basil Hall had suggested a naval expedition "for the express purpose of research".
 This suggestion was taken up by the Board of Longitude and the Royal Society.
 The Board sponsored the voyage, and a Royal Society committee including Francis Beaufort and the astronomer John Herschel contributed to the programme of investigation.
-The goals were to continue the programme of pendulum exeriments, to determine the longitudes of various ports and important landmarks, and to carry out observations of meteorology, geomagnetism, and ocean currents.
+The goals were to continue the programme of pendulum experiments, to determine the longitudes of various ports and important landmarks, and to carry out observations of meteorology, geomagnetism, and ocean currents.